-In the Western Pacific off Japan, optimal SST for juveniles are reported as between 14 and 20 °C (Inagake, et al. 2001; Itoh, et al. 2003; Kitagawa, et al. 2007), but small juvenile fish (15-31 cm FL) have been caught by Japanese coastal fishers in warmer water, as high as 29 °C. In the Eastern Pacific, Boustany, et al. (2010) found that SST experienced by tagged fish ranged from 11-26 °C, but that the mean daily SST for this study was 14-21 °C. Bayliff (1994) provides maps of the areas of the North Pacific bounded by the 17 and 23 °C isotherms by season; in winter this band is centered on 30° N latitude and in summer on 40° N.
+In the western Pacific off Japan, optimal SST for juveniles are reported as between 14 and 20 °C (Inagake et al. 2001; Itoh et al. 2003; Kitagawa et al. 2007), but small juvenile fish (15-31 cm FL) have been caught by Japanese coastal fishers in warmer water, as high as 29 °C. In the eastern Pacific, Boustany et al. 2010 found that SST experienced by tagged fish ranged from 11-26 °C, but that the mean daily SST for this study was 14-21 °C. Bayliff (1994) provides maps of the areas of the North Pacific bounded by the 17 and 23 °C isotherm by season; in winter this band is centered on 30° N latitude and in summer on 40° N.

-Runcie, et al. (2019) examined the effects of local oceanic conditions (SST, surface chlorophyll, sea surface height, eddy kinetic energy), as well as large-scale oceanographic phenomena, such as El Niño, on Pacific bluefin tuna availability to commercial and recreational fishing fleets.
-Results from generalized additive models showed that warmer temperatures of around 17-21 °C with low surface chlorophyll concentrations (<0.5 mg/m3) increased probability of occurrence of Pacific bluefin tuna in the California passenger fishing vessel and purse seine fisheries.
+Runcie et al. (2019) examined the effects of local oceanic conditions (SST, surface chlorophyll, sea surface height, eddy kinetic energy), as well as large-scale oceanographic phenomena, such as El Niño, on bluefin tuna availability to commercial and recreational fishing fleets.
+Results from generalized additive models showed that warmer temperatures of around 17-21 °C with low surface chlorophyll concentrations (<0.5 mg/m3) increased probability of occurrence of bluefin tuna in the Commercial Passenger Fishing Vessel and purse seine fisheries.

-Bluefin tuna off the U.S. West Coast have been caught during every month of the year, but most fish are taken spring through fall (Bayliff 2001; James, et al. 2021).
-Across years most landings in the Eastern Pacific Ocean have been for fish under three years of age and less; 90% of landings are for fish that are 130 cm FL or less, corresponding to age three.
+Bluefin tuna off the U.S. West Coast have been caught during every month of the year, but most fish are taken spring through fall (Bayliff 2001; James et al. 2021).
+Across years most landings in the eastern Pacific Ocean have been for fish under 3 years of age and less; 90% of landings are for fish that are 130 cm FL or less, corresponding to age 3.
 There are, however, periods where larger fish are landed.
 Larger fish occurred more regularly earlier in the 20th century, judging from early accounts from the historic Catalina Tuna Club (e.g., Collins 1892; Holder 1914).
-Catches of exceptionally large-sized Pacific bluefin were made by purse seiners in the Eastern Pacific during November and December of 1988 (Foreman and Ishizuka 1990).
-More recently, larger fish were landed with increased frequency starting in 2016 and continuing through 2022 (James, et al. 2021, NOAA unpublished data).
+Catches of exceptionally large-sized bluefin were made by purse seiners in the eastern Pacific during November and December of 1988 (Foreman and Ishizuka 1990).
+More recently, larger fish were landed with increased frequency starting in 2016 and continuing through 2022 (James et al. 2021, NOAA unpublished data).

 Pacific bluefin tuna grow rapidly and reach a maximum size of around 3 m (Colette 1995).
-The current stock assessment (ISC 2022b) considers that 100% of Pacific bluefin are mature at age five.
-Although Pacific bluefin older than five are caught in the Eastern Pacific Ocean, there is no evidence of spawning within the U.S. West Coast EEZ (Dewar, et al. 2022).
+The current stock assessment (ISC 2022b) considers that 100% of PBF are mature at age five.
+Although bluefin older than five are caught in the eastern Pacific Ocean, there is no evidence of spawning within the U.S. west coast EEZ (Dewar et al. 2022).

 Estimates of length and growth have been complicated for several reasons including differences in birth dates and seasonal variability in growth.
-The ISC used a simple von Bertalanffy growth function to estimate Pacific bluefin age from length for the 2022 stock assessment.
-Bluefin tuna grow rapidly to age five (approximately 160 cm FL), after which growth slows down.
+The ISC used a simple VBGF to estimate bluefin age from length for the 2022 stock assessment.
+Bluefin tuna grow rapidly to age 5 (approximately 160 cm FL), after which growth slows down.
 At age 12, the fish reach 226 cm FL, corresponding to 90% of the maximum FL of this species (ISC 2022b).
-The potential life span of Pacific bluefin tuna is at least 20 years old.
+The potential life span of bluefin tuna is at least 20 years old.

-Using the von Bertalanffy equation where L_1 and L_2 are the length (cm) associated with ages (year) near the first (A_1) and second (A_2) ages, L{∞} is the asymptotic average length-at-age, and K is the growth coefficient (y^{-1}).
+Using the von Bertalanffy equation where $L_1$ and $L_2$ are the length (cm) associated with ages (year) near the first ( $A_1$ ) and second ( $A_2$ ) ages, $L{\infty}$ is the asymptotic average length-at-age, and K is the growth coefficient ( $\gamma^{-1}$ ).

-$L_2 = L{\infty} + (L_1 - L{\infty})e^{-K(A^2 - A^1)}$
+$$L_2 = L{\infty} + (L_1 - L{\infty})e^{-K(A^2 - A^1)}$$

-Fukuda, et al. (2015) estimated the following parameters for Pacific bluefin: K at 0.188 yr-1 and L_1 and L_2 at 19.05 cm and 118.57 cm for age 0 and age 3, respectively.
+Fukuda et al. (2015) estimated the following parameters for bluefin: K at 0.188 yr-1 and $L_1$ and $L_2$ at 19.05 cm and 118.57 cm for age 0 and age 3, respectively.